MicrosoftDocs/win32/desktop-src/SecCrypto/a-shafinal.md

 ---
-Description: Computes the final hash of the data entered by the MD5Update function. ms.assetid: A0457D26-F4E3-4ED4-B374-0AFCB6F661FB
+description: Computes the final hash of the data entered by the MD5Update function. ms.assetid: A0457D26-F4E3-4ED4-B374-0AFCB6F661FB
 title: A_SHAFinal function (Sha.h)
 ms.topic: reference